isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 - **Cloud identity authentication** Users with cloud identities are authenticated using traditional challenge/response.
 The web browser is redirected to the Office 365 sign-in service, where you type the user name and password for your work or school account.
 The sign-in service authenticates your credentials and generates a service token, which the web browser posts to the requested service and logs you in.

-- **Federated identity authentication** Users with federated identities are authenticated using Active Directory Federation Services (AD FS) 2.0 or other Security Token Services. 在網頁瀏覽器重新導向至 Office 365 登入服務，其中您輸入您公司的識別碼在表單中的使用者主要名稱 (UPN; 例如， isabel@contoso.com)。 The sign-in service determines that you are part of a federated domain and offers to redirect you to the on-premises Federation Server for authentication.
+- **Federated identity authentication** Users with federated identities are authenticated using Active Directory Federation Services (AD FS) 2.0 or other Security Token Services.
+The web browser is redirected to the Office 365 sign-in service, where you type your corporate ID in the form a user principal name (UPN; for example, isabel@contoso.com).
+The sign-in service determines that you are part of a federated domain and offers to redirect you to the on-premises Federation Server for authentication.
 If you are logged on to the desktop (domain joined), you are authenticated (using Kerberos or NTLMv2) and the on-premises Security Token Service generates a logon token, which the web browser posts to the Office 365 sign-in service.
 Using the logon token, the sign-in service generates a service token that the web browser posts to the requested service and logs you in.
 For a list of available Security Token Services available, see [Single sign-on roadmap](https://go.microsoft.com/fwlink/p/?LinkID=270015).

 Office 365 使用表單式驗證，網路的驗證傳輸流量總是會使用 443 埠，以 TLS/SSL 加密。驗證傳輸流量使用極小百分比的頻寬提供 Office 365 服務。